loftwah/echo-playground/README.md

 - Thanks to the Echo framework team for their excellent web framework.
 - Appreciation to OpenAI for providing the GPT-3.5 Turbo API.
 - Gratitude to all

+### Notes

+1. **Development and Production Docker Builds:** The instructions now differentiate between building a development image (`Dockerfile.dev`) and a production image (`Dockerfile`).

+2. **Environment Variables:** Instructions for running the Docker container now include the `--env-file .env` flag to ensure that your environment variables are correctly passed into the container.

+3. **Deployment Steps:** The AWS ECS deployment steps remain as previously described, assuming the production setup doesn’t rely on the `.env` file.

+Remember to keep the `.env` file secure and not include any sensitive data in your version control.